FixYourFace/Dorabella/Readme.md

 So far, this script has been pretty much hack-as-you-go.
 The hashes vary, beginning with an array of sequential keys starting at 12:00 and moving clockwise into one of eight positions.
 Then, another hash considers the possibility that instead of going top to bottom/left to right (a-b-c), Elgar may have gone bottom to top/right to left (c-b-a), and continues to explore that possibility in another set of eight sequential positions.

 The "alt" hashes explore the possibility that he may have alternated between one or the other, though still in a sequential method.
-After all, Penny was not a cryptologist yet should have been able to crack this cipher.
+After all, Dora Penny was not a cryptologist yet should have been able to crack this cipher.

 Hashes ending in 'cw' are clockwise, while those ending in 'ccw' are counter-clockwise.
 The 1:1 key/plaintext that aligns to Elgars post-Dorabella notes illustrated with the site linked above is shown with seq_combos_cw[7].
 The only difference is the visualization of the key itself because I felt the outside of the humps should be pointing in that direction.